What is the process?

-We ask for a regular contribution from clients to help cover the charity’s costs, currently £22.00 per session (from the 1st July this will increase to £25.00).
+We ask for a regular contribution from clients to help cover the charity’s costs, currently £25.00 per session.
 However, the amount you contribute will depend on your financial circumstances and will be discussed in your initial appointment with your assessor.

 Where will I need to go for counselling?

 The Counselling Partnership holds counselling sessions at venues in Walton on Thames, Cobham and Woking.
 Discuss your ability to travel to different locations at your initial appointment.
 The more flexible you can be about location and time of session, the quicker we should be able to arrange for you to see a counsellor.

 Each counsellor has a recognised certificate of competence.
 All our counsellors are either qualified or at least two years into their training.
 Each counsellors is DBS (Disclosure and Barring Service) checked and carefully selected before working with us.
 All counsellors work is supervised to ensure a completely professional, appropriate and ethical service.

 All our counsellors are volunteers.

 The service is confidential within the organisation and abides to the British Association of Counselling and Psychotherapy’s Ethical Framework for Good Practice.